huggingface/datasets/docs/source/loading_datasets.rst

 Text files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-🤗datasets also supports building a dataset from text files read line by line (each line will be a row in the dataset).
+🤗Datasets also supports building a dataset from text files read line by line (each line will be a row in the dataset).

 This is simply done using the ``text`` loading script which will generate a dataset with a single column called ``text`` containing all the text lines of the input files as strings.